How are P2P lending and equity-based crowdfunding different?

 First of all, linking returns to a fixed interest rate on a loan is inherently more likely to produce a stable return compared with the variables involved with share valuations.
 In addition, while investors in either asset class are not protected by the Financial Services Compensation Scheme, P2P lending offers important safeguards.

 Platforms have strict vetting procedures with respect to borrowers, and who is approved for a loan and who isn’t.
-Segregated reserve funds to cover losses are now also common amongst many platforms, while at Lending Works there is the additional safety net of an insurance against a number of causes of borrower default.
+Segregated contingency funds to cover losses are now also common amongst many platforms.
 The proof is in the pudding too.
 No lender with Lending Works has lost a penny, and this is true of many other UK P2P platforms.
 In fact, over more than a decade, the industry has delivered predictable and stable returns – even during the recent global economic downturn.

 Tax and the IFISA